 One of the most common situations in which temperature gradients have a significant effect on the fire resistance of structural steel is where beams support concrete slabs.
 The effect of the slab is both to protect the upper surface of the top flange from the fire and to act as a heat sink.
 This induces temperature differences of more than 200°C between the upper and lower flanges in standard fire tests.
 Test data shows that the limiting (lower flange) temperature of fully loaded, non-composite beams carrying concrete slabs is about 620°C. This compares with 550°C for beams exposed on all four sides.

-It is known from full scale fire tests that a simply supported hot rolled beam carrying a concrete floor slab and 60% of its room temperature load bearing capacity will become fully plastic (fail) when the bottom flange temperature reaches 620°C. It is also known that if it carries a lower load then plasticity will occur at a higher temperature.
-Because it will take the beam a longer time to reach the higher temperature, it can be seen that reducing loads will enable a structural member to fully fill its structural function for a longer period in a fire.
+It is known from full scale fire tests that a simply supported hot rolled beam carrying a concrete floor slab and 60% of its room temperature resistance will collapse when the bottom flange temperature reaches 620°C. It is also known that if it carries a lower load then plasticity will occur at a higher temperature.
+Because it will take the beam a longer time to reach the higher temperature, it can be seen that reducing loads will enable a structural member to fulfil its structural function for a longer period in a fire.
 In BS 5950 Part 8, member utilisation is expressed in terms of the ‘Load ratio’ where:

-Load ratio = the load at the fire limit state divided by the load capacity at 20°C
+Load ratio = the load at the fire limit state divided by the load resistance at 20°C

 The load ratio is calculated using load factors given in BS 5950 Part 8 which reflect the fact that fire is an accidental limit state and that extremes of fire and extremes of load are unlikely to occur simultaneously.
 Consequently, the dead load factor in fire is 1.0 and the live load factor is 0.8 (0.5 in offices).